-Once each fiscal year, an employee who has utilized at least 80 hours of vacation in the previous 26 pay periods, may be paid for up to 100 hours of vacation, provided that the employee is left with an accrued balance of at least 40 hours.
+Once each fiscal year, an employee who has utilized at least 80 hours of vacation in the previous 26 pay periods, may request to be paid for up to 100 hours of vacation, provided that the employee is left with an accrued balance of at least 40 hours.
+Approval of pay in lieu of vacation is at the discretion of the Court Executive Officer or designee.